 But I quickly realized that although I enjoyed performing immensely, it just wasn’t enough.
 I wanted a career that would allow me to help others while still making use of my musical talents; so when I discovered music therapy while researching for a paper, I was captivated.
 I did more research and shadowed a music therapist so I could get a better idea of what it was all about.

+Fast forward one year, when I graduated three semesters early so that I could begin my masters degree in music therapy at Illinois State University.
 Although I originally intended to work with older adults, my professors were convinced that working with children was my calling.
 After several practicum experiences, I started to agree with them.
 I finished my coursework and began an internship with a private practice in St. Louis.

 Upon completion of my internship, I returned to my hometown of Springfield, Illinois where I started my professional career at The Hope Institute for Children & Families.
 My private practice, Music Therapy Connections, was started around that same time, as I kept receiving requests for music therapy services, and accepted them as they came.
 Shortly thereafter, I started a blog and online business, Listen & Learn Music, to share the songs I was writing for my own students and music therapy clients.

 After four years at The Hope Institute, I left to run my businesses on a full-time basis.
 Then in the summer of 2013, my life got a whole lot more interesting when my husband Zach and I welcomed our son Parker.
 As my son grew, so did my businesses.
 Over the next few years, Music Therapy Connections moved twice, eventually landing in our forever location on Centre West Drive.